TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

 .. note::

-    The methods ``in()`` and ``contains()`` were introduced in Extbase version 1.1.
-(TYPO3 4.3) If you pass an empty multi-valued property value or an empty multi-valued operand (e.g. an empty Array) to them you always get a *false* as return value for the test.
+    If you pass an empty multi-valued property value or an empty multi-valued operand (e.g. an empty Array) to ``in()``, you always get *false* as return value.
 Thus you have to prove if the operand ``$organizations`` of the method call ``$query->in('organization',
-    $organizations)`` contains sane values or if it is just an empty Array.
+    $organizations)`` contains sane values or if it is just an empty Array first.
 This is dependent on your domain logic.
 In the last example the method ``findOfferedBy()`` would return an empty set of values.